xtivia/generator-jetray/README.md

-# generator-jetray
+# Jetray
-Yeoman generator for Javascript portlets on Liferay DXP
+Yeoman generator for React and Angular portlets on Liferay DXP

 TL;DR